fjc-oai/pbag/python2/README.md

 - `run_in_executor()` runs the enclosed task in the executor on  one hand, it wraps the returned `concurrent.Future` with `asyncio.Future` which monitored by eventloop on the other hand.

 - Once the underlyting `concurrent.Future` is completed, the corresponding `asyncio.Future` will be marked done as well, thus be ready to be picked up by eventloop to schedule remaining code in its upstream task.

+# Context Var

+1. Basics
+   - Manage context-local state, used mainly in async programming (e.g. asyncio)
+   - Each context (e.g. coro/async task) has its own value for a variable
+   - Similar to request context commonly used in C++ backend services
+2. Context var vs thread-local
+   - Context var: mainly used in asyncio.
+All the tasks run on the same threads
+   - Thread-local: mainly used in multi-threading.
+Each task runs on its own thread